The Who by Numbers: Album cover

-The album cover, in which the band members' bodies are made up of connect the dots puzzles, was drawn by John Entwistle.
+The album cover, on which the band members' bodies are depicted as connect the dots puzzles, was drawn by John Entwistle.
 In 1996, when asked about the cover, he replied: "The first [piece of artwork] release[d] is The Who by Numbers cover, which I never got paid for, so now I'm going to get paid. (laughs) We were taking it in turns to do the covers.
 It was Pete's turn before me and we did the Quadrophenia cover, which cost about the same as a small house back then, about £16,000.
 My cover cost £32."

 Release and reception

 The Who by Numbers peaked at number 7 on the UK Albums Chart and number 8 on the Billboard Top LPs & Tape album chart in the US.
 "Squeeze Box" was also a Top 20 hit in both Britain and America, although the US follow-up, "Slip Kid", failed to chart.

 The Rolling Stone review of The Who by Numbers stated: "They may have made their greatest album in the face of [their personal problems].
 But only time will tell."

 In an interview from Thirty Years of Maximum R&B, Townshend declared "Dreaming from the Waist" and "Sister Disco" (from Who Are You) as his least favourite songs to play on stage.
 In contrast, Entwistle declared in the same series of interviews that "Dreaming from the Waist" was one of his favourite songs to perform live.
 Daltrey referred to the album as his favourite in his memoir.